sankalp1999/DSA_problems/README.md

 ## Online Tests for internship (Not placement)
 This is all luck or I am dumb or maybe just others are better than me(pressure handling, thinking, previous efforts, smartness) who cleared.
 Anyways, i will keep doing problems as I enjoy solving.

+Anyways, Competitive programming helps here.
+People recommend solving CF problems.

 ## Mistakes
-- Many a times problems have simple solution which does not involve DP, recursion etc. Implementation adn greedy are the way to go for this practice.
+- Many a times problems have simple solution which does not involve DP, recursion etc. Implementation and greedy are the way to go for this practice.
 - Not reading full question or constraints
 - Panicking
 - Changing approach fast when some more checking can help get AC.
 This is basically hurrying.
 Try to stick longer and work out on paper.